AI AND VIDEO ANALYTICS BLOG

 Author: Lizzi Goldmeier

-How Technology Can Help Law Enforcement Investigate and Combat Drug Abuse
+How Technology is Helping Law Enforcement Combat Rising Drug Abuse

 It’s estimated that the total cost of drug abuse in the United States is more than $820 billion per year.
 Furthermore, drug overdoses take the lives of about 72,000 people each year.
 Yes, there’s an ongoing crisis in the United States, and much of this has recently been driven by increased opioid abuse.
 The National Institute on Drug Abuse states that opioid overdoses kill about 115 people daily, and the American Public Health Association claims that the opioid crisis alone is about an $80 billion burden on the economy.